simple-as-fuck/php-api-toolkit/.github/README.md

 For webhook dispatching from server site to a client is here prepared WebhookDispatcher.
-WebhookDispatcher will find necessary webhooks for calling by using abstract webhook [Repository](../src/Service/Webhook/Repository.php) and after then call them by abstract webhook [Client](../src/Service/Webhook/Client.php).
+WebhookDispatcher will find necessary webhooks for calling by using abstract webhook [Repository](../src/Service/Webhook/Repository.php) and after then call them by abstract [WebhookClient](../src/Service/Webhook/WebhookClient.php).

-You need to implement webhook Repository, webhook Client and have prepared some storage for persisting webhooks, also you need to prepare some queue for webhook call retries.
+You can implement webhook Repository, webhook Client and have prepared some storage for persisting webhooks, also you need to prepare some queue for webhook call retries.